WKU Student Publications Policy Manual

 ETHICS AND LEGAL GUIDE

 This ethics guide is based on the Associated Collegiate Press Model Code of Ethics for Student Journalists.
 The College Heights Herald and the Talisman also follow the Society of Professional Journalists Code of Ethics.
-Although most items reference the Herald, the policies also apply to the Talisman staff even though magazine staff members may be affected less frequently.
+Although most items reference the Herald, these policies also apply to the Talisman, Cherry Creative and Student Publications Advertising, even though those staffs may be affected less frequently.

 Plagiarism of words, art or other

 Plagiarism is prohibited and illegal if the material is copyright protected.
 For the purposes of this code, plagiarism is defined as the word-for-word duplication of another person’s writing and shall be limited to passages that contain distinctively personal thoughts, uniquely stylized phraseology or exclusive facts.
 A comparable prohibition applies to the use of graphics.
 Information obtained from a published work must be independently verified before it can be reported as a new, original story.
-This policy also forbids lifting verbatim paragraphs from a wire service without attribution, or pointing out that wire stories were used in compiling the story.
+This policy also forbids lifting verbatim paragraphs from any publication, wire service or another source without attribution, or pointing out that those sources were used in compiling the story.
 It is not necessary to attribute background information published previously in the Herald.

 Fabrication of any kind

 The use of composite characters or imaginary situations or characters isn’t allowed in news, sports or feature stories.
-A columnist may, occasionally, use such an approach developing a piece, but it must be clear to the reader that the person or situation is fictional.
+A columnist may, occasionally, use such an approach developing a piece, but it must be clear to the reader that the person or situation is fictional; any such use must be approved by the editor-in-chief and should be discussed with advisers.

 Plagiarism and fabrication – PENALTY